TABLE OF CONTENTS

 Belgian law is governed by the principle that the entire estate (assets and liabilities) passes to the heirs purely through the fact of the death.
 However:

-- beneficiaries of universal legacies created by a holographic or international will must obtain a ‘possession order’ (envoi en possession) from the president of the court of first instance (Article 1008 of the Civil Code) ;
+- beneficiaries of universal legacies created by a holographic or international will must obtain a possession order (envoi en possession/bevelschrift tot inbezitstelling) from the president of the family court (tribunal de la famille/familierechtbank) (Article 1008 of the Civil Code);

-- beneficiaries of individual legacies (Article 1014 of du Code civil), beneficiaries of legacies by general title (Article 1011 of the Civil Code) and, where there are heirs entitled to a reserved portion, beneficiaries of universal legacies created by a notarially recorded will (Article 1004 of the Civil Code) must apply for ‘payment of the legacy’ (délivrance du legs);
+- beneficiaries of individual legacies (Article 1014 of the Civil Code), beneficiaries of legacies by general title (Article 1011 of the Civil Code) and, where there are heirs entitled to a reserved portion, beneficiaries of universal legacies created by a notarially recorded will (Article 1004 of the Civil Code) must apply for ‘delivery of the legacy’ (délivrance du legs/afgifte van het legaat);

-- certain categories of legatees must be authorised by a public authority to accept the legacy made to them (e.g. legacy to a municipality, charitable corporation and in certain cases a foundation or non-profit organisation).
+- certain categories of legatees must be authorised by a public authority to accept the legacy left to them (e.g. a legacy to a municipality, a body recognised as being of public utility, or in certain cases a foundation or non-profit organisation).

 8 Are the heirs liable for the deceased's debts and, if yes, under which conditions?

 The heirs are liable if they accept the succession unconditionally.
-In that case, they are liable for all the charges and debts on the estate (Article 724 Civil Code).
+In that case, they are liable for all the charges and debts on the estate (Article 724 of the Civil Code).

-If the heirs accept the succession subject to an inventory, they are liable for the debts on the estate only up to the value of the assets they have received (Article 802 of the Civil Code).
-An heir wishing to accept succession subject to an inventory must make a special declaration at the registry of the court of first instance of the district in which succession is opened, or in front of a notary.
+If the heirs accept the succession subject to inventory, they are liable for the debts on the estate only up to the value of the assets they have received (Article 802 of the Civil Code).
+An heir wishing to accept succession subject to inventory must make a special declaration at the registry of the court of first instance of the district in which succession is opened, or before a notary.

-They are not liable if they waive succession by making a declaration at the registry of the appropriate court of first instance or before a notary (Article 785 of the Civil Code).
+They are not liable if they decline succession by making a declaration at the registry of the appropriate court of first instance or before a notary (Article 785 of the Civil Code).

-Furthermore, individual legatees, unlike universal legatees and legatees by general title, are not in principle liable for the debts on the estate (Article 1024 of the Civil Code).
+Furthermore, individual legatees, unlike universal legatees and legatees by general title, are not in principle liable for the debts of the estate (Article 1024 of the Civil Code).

 9 What are the documents and/or information usually required for the purposes of registration of immovable property?

-The Mortgage Act of 16 December 1851 governs the publication of immovable property transactions.
-Article 1 of the Act states that ‘all acts inter vivos (whether or not against payment) transferring or declaring rights in rem on immovable property, other than liens and mortgages, are to be recorded in a register for that purpose at the mortgage registry in the district in which the property is situated’.
+The Mortgages Act (loi hypothécaire/hypotheekwet) of 16 December 1851 governs the publication of immovable property transactions.
+Article 1 of the Act states that ‘all acts inter vivos (whether or not against payment) transferring or declaring rights in rem over immovable property, other than liens and mortgages, are to be recorded in a register kept for that purpose at the mortgage registry in the district in which the property is situated’.

-Article 2 of the Act states, on that point, that ‘only judgments, official deeds and private deeds, adjudged or executed before a notary, will be registered.
+Article 2 of the Act states, on that point, that ‘only judgments, official deeds and private deeds, recorded by a court or executed before a notary, will be registered.
 Powers of attorney for such instruments must be provided in the same form’.

-The law nonetheless requires registration of deeds of partition (actes de partage).
+It does however require registration of deeds of partition (actes de partage/akten van verdeling).
 In that case, all heirs, whether or not they are inheriting immovable property, will be identified in the deed to be recorded in the mortgage registers.
 The same applies to the public or private sale of immovable property undivided between heirs.

 9.1 Is the appointment of an administrator mandatory or mandatory upon request?
 If it is mandatory or mandatory upon request, what are the steps to be taken?